AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_overview"
 >title="Create the content structure for your app"
->abstract="As you follow our series of interactive guides you'll learn to create the structure (also known as the content fragment model) which serves as the foundation for all of your headless content."
+>abstract="As you follow our series of interactive guides you'll learn to create the structure (also known as the Content Fragment model) which serves as the foundation for all of your headless content."

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_overview_guide"